jhthorpe/standard_scientific/README.md

 z = x - y #will this be 1 or 0??
 ```

 where we encounter the strange situation that 1 - 0.50 might, in fact, be either 1 or 0 *depending on the machine noise of the difference in the values*, and that either result *should* be considered as different values in significant figures!
 This is a natural consequence of the issues comparing floating point number (for a better description, see *https://randomascii.wordpress.com/2012/02/25/comparing-floating-point-numbers-2012-edition/*).
 This problem is somewhat alleviated when uncertainties are provided with the given value, but in the SigFigs class we must settle for providing the user with a warning when it detects the rounding in the `from_float` constructor is sensitive to noise.
-For you precision nerds out there, this is currently implemented as a check that the different between a `x + x*eps` and `x - x*eps` round to the same SigFig (their difference is less than 0.5 in the last significant digit).
+For you precision nerds out there, this is currently implemented as a check that  `x + x*eps` and `x - x*eps` round to the same SigFig, and the comparison between SigFigs is implemented as a check that they differ by less than 0.5 in the last significant digit.

 ## `Scientific_Notation`
 Under construction.